core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 ## CREATE {#sec-create}

 A CoAP pub/sub broker SHOULD allow Clients to create new topics on the broker using CREATE.
-Some exceptions are for fixed brokerless devices and pre-configured brokers in dedicated installations.
 A client wishing to create a topic MUST use a CoAP POST to the pub/sub API with a payload indicating the desired topic.
 The topic specification sent in the payload MUST use a supported serialization of the CoRE link format
 {{!RFC6690}}.
 The target of the link MUST be a URI formatted